mustafamilyas/TIL/express/middleware-run-sequence.md

 # Middleware Run Sequence

-Middleware is processed from left to right.
+Middleware is processed in order from left to right.
 Take a look at this code.

 ```javascript
 const middleware1 = (req, res, next) => {